josh-development/utilities/packages/serialize/README.md

 ## Description

-A serialize utility to be able to convert nodejs data types into a json compatible format.
+A utility to serialize Node.js data types to and from a JSON compatible format.

 ## Features

 - Written in TypeScript
-- Offers CommonJS, ESM and UMD bundles
+- Offers ESM and CommonJS support
 - Fully tested

 ## Installation